erenkucuker/vscode-laradark-laravel-theme/README.md

 ## Suggestions

 Suggested with using [Cascadia Code Font](https://github.com/microsoft/cascadia-code) font family.

-## Main Focus
-Projects main focus is highlighting syntax according to Laravel Core concepts.It's making  the code more readable and easy to understand.

 Laravel is a Color Theme for Visual Studio Code forked from Michael Dyrynda original theme for sublime text.
 It is inspired by the syntax highlighting found in the official [Laravel documentation](https://laravel.com/docs).